6 Common Air Conditioner Smells Explained and How to Repair the Issue

-Here are six of the most frequent air conditioner smells and how you can solve them.
+Here are six of the top air conditioner smells and how you can resolve them.

 1. Central Air Conditioner Smells Like Chemicals